Jeremy-Deh/GoRankAnalysis/README.md

 and change the `C:\\Users\\jerem\\Documents\\Go\\Katago\\g170-b40c256x2-s5095420928-d1229425124.bin.gz` for the pathway and name of the .bin.gz that you've got downloaded earlier.

 # Rank prediction
-To make your own estimation of the level of your games :
+You are now ready to go and estimate your own games by giving this program your `.sgf` files.
+To do so :
 - Place one or more .sgf file if the folder named `data`
 - Launch the file `GoPredict.py`
 - Open the newly created file `prediction.csv`